youzan/vant/src/field/README.md

 ### Auto Resize

-Textarea Field can be auto resize when has `autosize` prop
+Textarea Field can be auto resize when has `autosize` prop.

 ```html
 <van-field